chinapedia/wikipedia.abstract.en/Page/Ambiguity.md

 Mathematical interpretation of ambiguity

-The Necker cube and impossible cube, an underdetermined and overdetermined object, respectively.|thumb In mathematics and logic, ambiguity can be considered to be an instance of the logical concept of underdetermination—for example, X = Y leaves open what the value of _X_ is—while its opposite is a self-contradiction, also called inconsistency, paradoxicalness, or oxymoron, or in mathematics an inconsistent system—such as X = 2, X = 3, which has no solution.
+In mathematics and logic, ambiguity can be considered to be an instance of the logical concept of underdetermination—for example, X = Y leaves open what the value of _X_ is—while its opposite is a self-contradiction, also called inconsistency, paradoxicalness, or oxymoron, or in mathematics an inconsistent system—such as X = 2, X = 3, which has no solution.

 Logical ambiguity and self-contradiction is analogous to visual ambiguity and impossible objects, such as the Necker cube and impossible cube, or many of the drawings of M. C. Escher.[9]